 AH: It’s moving to more global programs and enforcement.
 Generally, we are seeing enhanced local legal regimes, enforcement and cooperation across borders.
 There are three advantages for corporations:

-- It makes it easier to resist improper requests on the ground to be able to show local players, “hey, it’s not just a violation of U.S. or U.K. law, it’s actually a violation of your own law.”
+- It makes it easier to resist improper requests on the ground and to be able to show local players, “hey, it’s not just a violation of U.S. or U.K. law, it’s actually a violation of your own law.”

 - It makes it easier when looking at investments or merger and acquisition strategies when the U.S. or U.K. issuers aren’t the only ones looking to conduct anti-corruption due diligence, for example.